 The solar system has a lot of water.
 It probably hasn’t escaped your attention that we have water here on Earth.
 The surface of our planet, after all, is mostly covered by deep oceans.
-If you looked at photos of the other planets in the solar system you’d be forgiven for thinking there wasn’t much water out there, but everything in the solar system formed from the same material, so if there’s water here it makes sense that water is out there too.1 The evidence backs that up.
+If you looked at photos of the other planets in the solar system you’d be forgiven for thinking there wasn’t much water out there, but everything in the solar system formed from the same material, so if there’s water here it makes sense that water is out there too.[note]Water is made from hydrogen and oxygen, which are the most common and third most common elements in the Universe, respectively.[/note] The evidence backs that up.
 We’ve found liquid water and water ice on many of the moons of the solar system, and we’ve seen signs of water on Mars before (though the recent announcement is the first direct evidence of water which is permanently liquid there).

 We don’t know exactly where all the water on Earth came from.
 Our water either formed with the planet and was here all along, or it fell to Earth later (on comets, for example).
 We don’t know how much water was here at the beginning and how much arrived later, but we can narrow it down by measuring the ratio of different hydrogen isotopes (regular hydrogen vs deuterium) in water on Earth and comparing it to the water found on comets.
 If the isotope ratios on comets were roughly the same as on Earth, then that would be evidence that most of our water came from comets.
 If not, it would mean that most of the water was probably here from the beginning.
 The water that didn’t come from comets would have come from geological sources – certain kinds of minerals (known as hydrates) contain water chemically bound inside their molecules.
 Heating processes, such as volcanic activity and the natural decay of radioactive substances, can release that water over time as vapour.
 In reality water on Earth is a mix from both sources.
 The question is how much water came from each one.
 So far, the measurements we’ve taken on comets don’t match the water on Earth very closely, but we’ve only taken a handful of measurements so this might not represent all comets very accurately.